 Select the most appropriate meaning of the given idiom.

-Correct Answer : a ) in difficult situationExplanation :
+Correct Answer : b ) CriticizeExplanation :

-Hence, (A) is the correct answer.
+Hence, (C) is the correct answer.

-The Idiom & Phrases type of question of English Language section is being asked in government jobs exams like SSC CGL, SSC CHSL, SBI CLERK, various IBPS exams.
+The Idiom & Phrases type of question of the English Language section is being asked in government jobs exams like SSC CGL, SSC CHSL, SBI CLERK, and various IBPS exams.
 Attempting this question will help you understand the concept in a better way.
 PendulumEdu offers a variety of mock tests for you to up your skills in order to excel in these exams.

 Word Of The Day

 Noun: A hard rigid usually large covering of an animal.; The outside part of a fruit or seed.; Something like an external structure that resembles a shell.; A casing without substance.; The hard exterior of an egg.; A hard enclosing cover.

 Verb: To take out of the shell.; To fall out of the shell.; To cast the external covering.; To gather shells from a beach.